s1cyan/s1cyan.github.io/index.md

 ---

 I am a Computer Science major in my senior year with proficiency in C#, C++, Python and Perl.
 Previously I have worked with Cornell Tech's NLP group, under Professor Yoav Artzi, on interactive simulated house environments for natural language learning research using Unity5.
-My personal website: http://s1cyan.github.io/ , has more details on what I have worked on as well as what I am currently working on.
-Each project will have a link to their corresponding repositories.
+The projects sections of this website will have more detail about what I have worked on as well as links to their repos.

 <!--<a href="http://ec2-52-91-17-127.compute-1.amazonaws.com" target="_blank">Try the interactive simulation environments that I made for the NLP group at Cornell Tech</a>-->